chiyadev/genshin-schedule/README.md

 ## Building from source

-This project was bootstrapped using [preact-cli](https://github.com/preactjs/preact-cli).
+This project was bootstrapped using [create-react-app](https://github.com/facebook/create-react-app).

 1. Clone repo
-2. `yarn && yarn dev`
+2. `yarn && yarn start`

 ## To-do